 Pedestrian crowding is measured in pedestrians per metre of clear footway width per minute.
 This is calculated from data on pedestrian activity and the street environment.
-The Fruin scale has been used for the purpose of this assessment to set and define pedestrian Levels of Service (LOS).
+The Fruin scale has been used for the purpose of this assessment to set and define pedestrian Levels of Service (LOS), with LOS A being best and LOS F being worst.
 Fruin based the thresholds on the ability of pedestrians to move at their desired speed, overtake others, and maintain a comfortable personal space.